 - Never book an air ticket without doing enough research

 - Remarketing has been one of the greatest tool used by marketers to bring user who has visited the website before.
 Use it cautiously and don’t annoy users and give clear benefits to bring the user back.

 - Discounting is a great way to activate an incomplete transaction, but there are perils attached to it if not used wisely.

 - No machine learning system could beat human intelligence.
-Human brain is hardwired to beat and overcome even the toughest situations.
+The human brain is hardwired to beat and overcome even the toughest situations.

-- If you are doing remarketing, you should build many user journeys as you could, so better targeting and consumer engagement is possible.
+- If you are doing remarketing, you should build many user journeys as you could, so better targeting and consumer engagement are possible.

 - Make sure the user should be removed from the audience list once the visitor completes the purchase.